-Chinese people needs for private investigators fall into four categories: one is investigation of marriage issues, and due to an increase in extramarital affairs and other phenomena, one party in a marriage relationship needs to obtain evidence of "infidelity" from the other; second, it is in a debt dispute The creditor needs to know the debtor's whereabouts, so that the debtor can repay the debt in a timely manner.
+Chinese people's needs for detective agency services fall into four categories: one is an investigation of marriage issues, and due to an increase in extramarital affairs and other phenomena, one party in a marriage relationship needs to obtain evidence of "infidelity" from the other; second, it is in a debt dispute The creditor needs to know the debtor's whereabouts so that the debtor can repay the debt in a timely manner.
 Third, In business activities, there is a need to understand the business background, credit, and capabilities of participants.
 Fourth, in criminal cases, the parties want to obtain More evidence to defend or sue.

 2002-2012 was a decade of rapid development of private detectives in China.
 Without government supervision, China's detective industry was very chaotic.
 The scale of Chinese private detective companies was the largest in 2008.
 There are about 2,500 to 3,000 private survey companies, with more than 200,000 professional investigators, plus part-time and temporary hires, and nearly 300,000 employees.
 This shows the demand of society for the private detective industry.
 Prior to 2009, the most prominent problems in the detective industry were: first, personal privacy information was sold by small companies for extremely low prices, resulting in a flood of personal privacy leaks; Second is that private detectives often include debt collection work.
 The use of underworld debt collection and violent debt collection is widespread and even leads to the death of the debtor.
 Third, some malicious clients use the information and materials provided by private investigators to carry out criminal activities, causing many social hidden dangers and risks..
 In 2009, China's public security department, in conjunction with other national agencies, focused and severely cracked down on private detective companies nationwide.
 At least more than 70% of private detective practitioners have switched careers, but the market has a demand for private detectives and the private detective industry still exists.